In this post we look at why the plank is not the best core exercise and give you other more effective options.

 So what does all this mean?

-From a mechanical perspective, you can see the plank isn’t just a core exercise.
+You can clearly see the plank isn’t just a core exercise.

 In fact many people will experience the greatest challenge in their hips, shoulders or neck.